Azert-Software/azert-software-hugo/content/post/azert-delivers-nimicrolights-co-uk.md

 +++
 I have created a new website for local microlight training school [NiMicrolights.co.uk](www.nimicrolights.co.uk).

 A full write up of the project can be found over at the project page via the following [link](/project/nimicrolights-website/) .
 This was a really enjoyable project for me, aircraft and flying being a real passion of mine.
-I managed this entire project in the evenings over about 5 nights, not bad I don't think!
+I managed this entire project in the evenings over about 5 nights!

 It is built using the same tech stack as this blog: